 How do I activate data syncing with Apple Health?

-Your Pacer data is split into two general types: (1) activity data and (2) weight and blood pressure data.
+Your Pacer data is split into two general types: (1) steps & activity data and (2) body weight and blood pressure data.

 To Sync Activity Data:

-- Tap the red Activate Activity Syncing button.
+- Tap the red Got it, Sync Now button.

 - Do not close Pacer during the syncing process.